francescotorsello/SPHINCS_ID/tools/documentation_sphincs_id.md

 ---

+#### Required citations

+The algorithms implemented in SPHINCS_ID were presented in the following references, so please cite them if you use SPHINCS_ID.

+- Diener, P., Rosswog, S. & Torsello, F. Simulating neutron star mergers with the Lagrangian Numerical Relativity code SPHINCS_BSSN.
+Eur.
+Phys.
+J. A 58, 74 (2022). [https://doi.org/10.1140/epja/s10050-022-00725-7](https://doi.org/10.1140/epja/s10050-022-00725-7)

+---

 #### Acknowledgements

 It is a pleasure to thank Peter Diener and Stephan Rosswog for all the help and support they gave me during the development of SPHINCS_ID.